elisehammarstrom/tech-bootcamp-ws/README.md

 ```

 **Task:** Update the `fetchMovies` function so that it calls our api backend instead of logging to the console.
-Hint: The available endpoints and what data to send are defined in the section "getting started". // TODO: Link to the getting started section.
+Hint: The available endpoints and what data to send are defined in the section [Getting Started](#0-getting-stared-frontend-path).

 **Task:** Use the return value you get from `fetchMovies` and update the `movies` variable in `page.tsx`.
 Hint: How do we set state?